Women and Equalities Committee recommendations

 Indirect discrimination happens when an organisation has a particular policy or way of working that puts transsexual people at a disadvantage.

-- For example a transsexual woman is having a drink in a pub with friends.
-The landlord keeps calling her ‘Sir’ and ‘he’ when serving drinks, despite her complaining about it.
+- a transsexual woman is having a drink in a pub with friends, the landlord keeps calling her ‘Sir’ and ‘he’ when serving drinks, despite her complaining about it

 Harassment can never be justified.
 However, if an organisation or employer can show it did everything it could to prevent people who work for it from behaving like that, you will not be able to make a claim for harassment against it, although you could make a claim against the harasser.

-- For example, a transsexual is being harassed by a colleague at work.
-He makes a complaint about the way his colleague is treating him and is sacked.
+- a transsexual is being harassed by a colleague at work, he makes a complaint about the way his colleague is treating him and is sacked

 Circumstances when being treated differently due to gender reassignment is lawful